pangara/q-book/mini_book/docs/multi-qubit.md

 :scale: 40%
 :name: multi-qubit-highlight

-Part of the quantum teleportation diagram with the qubits, single qubit gates, two-qubit gates, and measurement highlighted.
+Part of the quantum teleportation diagram with the qubits, single-qubit gates, two-qubit gates, and measurement highlighted.
 ```

 ## Tensor Products
 Tensor products are different from regular matrix multiplication, such that the resulting matrix has a higher dimension than the matrices we started out with.
 Tensor products work by multiplying every element of one matrix with every other element of the other matrix.